 The privacy protection is an issue that must be considered for locating in human to human communications.
 For example, in 3GPP network, privacy protection is implemented by an independent entity such as a privacy profile register (PPR) or a gateway mobile location center (GMLC).
 In the vehicle domain, the location information of the vehicle represents the location of the vehicle user.
 Therefore an issue of privacy protection is also closely related to the vehicle location information.
 The privacy protection refers to that when a vehicle is connected to the M2M system, the user of the vehicle has permission to specify when and where a third party application is allowed to access to the vehicle location information.

-After the M2M platform receives a message from a third part application, requesting for the location information of a certain vehicle, the M2M platform determines the entity that should performs the privacy inspection, according to the source of the location information.
+After the M2M platform receives a message from a third party application, requesting for the location information of a certain vehicle, the M2M platform determines the entity that should perform the privacy inspection, according to the source of the location information.
 For example, if the location information of the vehicle is network based and the underlying network is 3GPP, then the entity that performs the privacy inspection should be the 3GPP location server.
 On the other hand, if the location information of the vehicle is device based, then it should be the M2M platform that performs the privacy inspection.

 6.15.2 Source